-4.9 Franchise Testing Requirements
+4.10 Franchise Testing Requirements

 As the Company continues to expand the global footprint, the Company must ensure that products meet the regulatory requirements of the applicable market.
 Requirements specific to the needs of our franchise partners will be built into the testing protocols.
 Vendors are responsible to ensure that their products meet all requirements for the markets where the products are sold.
 Any item intended to come in contact with food will be subject to franchise food contact testing and additional samples must be sent to the lab along with samples sent for US/CAN testing.
-Franchise testing is regulatory and must be tested annually.
+Beginning with the Company's Spring 2024 collection, Franchise testing will need to be completed every three (3) years.